andrienko/nodejs-chat-skeleton/README.md

 script.

 Chat has simple protection against empty input.
 Also it has html escaping and /me command support.
-That's pretty much all it can do: no replacements, no swearing filter, no admin feature, no avatars, nothing.
+That's pretty much all it can do: no authorization, replacements, word filters, admins, avatars, history, nothing.

 The idea is you should be able to add everything on your own.
 Any ideas how could I improve the skeleton?
 Pull requests and e-mails are welcome!

+You can now implement stuff like:

+ - user login
+ - users list
+ - personal messages
+ - message logs
+ - user authorization / admin access
+ - user profiles and avatars
+ - server commands for users
+ - emoticons and/or markdown support
+ - replacements for youtube videos, soundcloud and other stuff

 Need something even simpler?
 There's Socket.io's [demo chat](https://github.com/socketio/chat-example) and an [article](https://socket.io/get-started/chat/) that explains concepts.

+### requirements

+ - Node.js 6 or later
+ - Modern browsers on client side

 ### building